 Original watercolor painting on heavy archival watercolor paper (NOT matted or framed);

 One signed fine art reproduction on 13” x 19” paper (more can be ordered at a very reasonable price);

 CD with the painting image in multiple formats for your personal use;

 Certificate of Authenticity;

 3) How long does it take from start to finish?
 Often the entire process is completed within a month.
 A lot depends on how quickly you make decisions, and also how busy I am.
 I’ve never missed a deadline, and will make sure you have your painting for your important event.

 4) How far will you travel to do a photo shoot?
-Local to the Berkshires is automatically included in the price; beyond that, if driving distance, we will figure out the extra cost based upon mileage.
+Local to the Berkshires is included in the price; beyond that, if driving distance, we will figure out the extra cost based upon mileage.
 Otherwise, I will have you send photos and I can explain what I need.
 It works out fine.

 5) Can I add in some “extra” things in the painting?
 Of course, I personalize paintings all the time…pets, cars, trucks, bikes, snowmen…but you have to provide me with the reference shots for the specific items.
 There is no extra charge for this unless they are very complicated and time consuming – hasn’t been an issue yet.

 6) I just put in new shrubbery… can it be mature in the painting?
 As long as you can give me an idea what they should look like with a few years growth.
 I can trim shrubs and move/remove trees too.

 7) How do you change seasons?
 If I only see the property in, say winter or summer, and you want autumn, I will ask lots of questions about the types of trees and colors of the foliage.
 Older photos help but are not critical as long as you can describe the colors.
 I often refer to botanical, gardening and tree books when painting trees and shrubs.